Sunday Scaries and the Nervous System: What Your Weekend Dread Is Really Telling You

 ANNIE’S SIGNATURE COURSE

-The deep work of relational trauma recovery — at your own pace.
+The deep work of relational trauma recovery.
+At your own pace.
 Annie’s step-by-step course for driven women ready to repair the psychological foundations beneath their impressive lives.

 Q: What are the Sunday Scaries?

 A: The Sunday Scaries refer to the anticipatory anxiety and dread that many people experience as the weekend draws to a close and the work week approaches.
-While often dismissed as a minor inconvenience, for driven and ambitious women, especially those with a history of trauma, the Sunday Scaries can manifest as intense physiological symptoms like chest tightness, racing heart, nausea, and pervasive unease.
+While often dismissed as a minor inconvenience, for driven and driven women, especially those with a history of trauma, the Sunday Scaries can manifest as intense physiological symptoms like chest tightness, racing heart, nausea, and pervasive unease.
 It’s not just about disliking your job; it’s often a deeper nervous system response to transitions, which can be perceived as threatening due to past experiences of unpredictability or unsafety.

 Q: Why do I get the Sunday Scaries so badly?